The original question was:

 I was wondering, has there ever been a documented mutation that produced a completely brand new function in an organism that wasn’t there before.
 I know that there have been a very small amount of beneficial mutations, but every example I’ve seen involves getting something broken.

 Since any function in a living organism results from the coordinated actions of many interrelated genes, the task of gaining a new function that did not exist before, requires changes to produce many new genes, as well as alterations in their many ‘control genes’ which would switch such ‘new’ genes on and off in order to make them work with the rest of the organism’s ‘original’ genes.
 So the first point should be obvious: no single mutation could ever produce a whole new function or structure that did not exist before as mutations can only modify what already exists.

 The closest observed changes that fit the concept of a “brand new function” are mutations found in some bacteria that enable them to digest chemicals they didn’t feed on before.
-The two best known of these are bacteria that can feed on components of the newly invented nylon, and bacteria that began to feed on citrate when oxygen was present, when previously they only fed on it in the absence of oxygen.
+The two best known of these are bacteria that can feed on components of nylon, which is a man-made substance, and bacteria that began to feed on citrate when oxygen was present, when previously they only fed on citrate in the absence of oxygen.

 However, a close study of these “gain of function” mutants, reveals they also involve variation and/or degeneration of existing functions, rather than something that has never existed before.
 Let me explain.

 No – these will not produce holes in your stockings, or eat your fishing line.
 They are bacteria that were found living in the waste water flowing from a nylon factory.
 They were not digesting fully formed nylon threads, but the chemical components that are used to manufacture nylon.